Nurse Practitioner

 Students who complete our Nurse Practitioner Concentration at UTC traditionally score above the national average on their certification examination.
 For the last 10 years, our Family Nurse Practitioner graduates had a 100% first time pass rate while our Adult Gerontology Nurse Practitioner graduates had a 90% first-time pass rate.
 The overall the first-time pass rate all NP students is above 96%.

-UTC offers post-graduate certificates in Family Nurse Practitioner Lifespan (FNP-L) and Adult Gerontology Acute Care Nurse Practitioner (AGACNP).
+UTC offers post-graduate certificates in Family Nurse Practitioner Lifespan (FNP-L) and Adult Gerontology Acute Care Nurse Practitioner (AGACNP), and Psychiatric Mental Health Nurse Practitioner (PMHNP).
 The certificates are offered for those who are already practicing Nurse Practitioners, either MSN or DNP prepared.
 Programs of Study from other institutions may be reviewed to ensure appropriate prior coursework has been completed.

 Students who complete our Nurse Practitioner Concentration at UTC traditionally score above the national average on their certification examination.
 For the last 10 years, our Family Nurse Practitioner graduates had a 100% first-time pass rate while our Adult Gerontology Nurse Practitioner graduates had a 90% first-time pass rate.
 The overall first-time pass rate for all NP students is above 96%